Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/en/README.md

 # English Documentation

-Welcome to the English documentation for **Building RP Bots for Internet-Connected LLMs**.
+Welcome to the English documentation for **Building RP Bots for LLMs Trained on Internet-Derived Data**.

-This repository documents practical methods for designing roleplay bots for internet-connected LLMs.
+This repository documents practical methods for designing roleplay bots for LLMs trained on internet-derived data.

 It brings together production workflows, scripting methods, design principles, production templates, and platform-specific guides, all based on practical experimentation and real-world testing.

+The methods presented here are intended for language models whose knowledge is largely derived from internet data, whether that knowledge comes from model training, periodic updates, or platform-specific features.

 Rather than presenting universal rules, this repository documents the workflows, scripting methods, and observations that currently produce the most consistent results throughout my own projects.